Reimirno/Angry_Birds_Replica/README.md

 ## Installation

+- Clone this repository.
-Clone the repository and add that folder to Unity Hub and open it.
-If prompted to install the relevant version of Unity or relevant packages, do it.
+- Add the repository folder to Unity Hub and open it.
+- If prompted to install the relevant version of Unity or relevant packages, do it.

 ## Codebase Structure